Eclipse-Studios/backpacks/README.md

 - 4 Tiers of Backpacks
 - Ender Backpacks
 - Backpack customization
-- Command to create a custom backpack.
+- Command to create a custom backpack

   </p>
 </details>